apache/couchdb-documentation/src/cluster/setup.rst

 ``http://127.0.0.1:5984/_utils#setup``.
 You will be asked to set up CouchDB as a single-node instance or set up a cluster.

-When you click "setup cluster" on the other hand, you are asked for admin credentials again and then to add nodes by IP address.
+When you click "setup cluster" you are asked for admin credentials again and then to add nodes by IP address.
 To get more nodes, go through the same install procedure on other machines.